shikhabansal25/mulesoft/README.md

 **Mule 4:**
 Mule 4 are mavenised projects (pom.xml : is a file where you mention all proj related info and depnedecy and download and mention in the pom.xml) here the pom.xml is updatede automatically when you drag or import anything.

-Mule structure
+Mule structure :
       1. Payload
       2. attributes
       3. variables
       4. error

-Files important for a mule 4 proj
+Files important for a mule 4 proj :
       - pom.xml
       - src/main/mule
       - /src/main/resources
       - mule-artifact.json

-Each Mule app xml has -
+Each Mule app xml has :
       - Message flow - Graphical representation
       - Global elements - contains all the config details
       - configuration aml - contains all the xml version of graphical representation

-Flow, SubFlow and PrivateFlow:
+**Flow, SubFlow and PrivateFlow:**

 - Flow :
   - atlease one single flow